 Heart disease is the number one killer of men and women, causing one in four male deaths and one in five female deaths a year.
 While men’s health experts have put a strong emphasis on heart health for years, it hasn’t been that way for women’s health until recently.
 Especially when we take in the fact that more women are affected by heart disease than all forms of cancer combined.
 This includes breast cancer!
-Now is the time to learn the facts about heart disease, assess your heart health risk factors, know the warning signs of a heart attack for both men and women (they are different!), and follow these 7 tips to change or improve your heart health.
+Now is the time to learn the facts about heart disease, assess your heart health risk factors, and know the warning signs of a heart attack for both men and women (they are different!).

 Heart Health Risks in Women and Men

 According to the American Heart Association, 90% of women and a majority of men have one or more risk factors for heart disease at some point in their lives.
 Yet, here’s another interesting fact.
 80% of cardiovascular diseases are preventable if you pay attention to your risk factors and move to make healthy lifestyle choices.
 Some health conditions and lifestyle choices that can work against you and increase your chance for heart disease include:

 - Obesity or being overweight